By Paul Wright

 It even had its own independent arts cinema at the time, in the shape of The Aaben, an old cinema dating back to the 1920s.
-The Aaben wasn’t much to look at from the outside but had an impressive interior, it led the way for Arthouse cinema in Manchester, way before the city centre’s Cornerhouse arrived.
+The Aaben wasn’t much to look at from the outside but it had an impressive interior, it led the way for Arthouse cinema in Manchester, way before the city centre’s Cornerhouse arrived.

 After hours was a haven for party goers and hedonists, makeshift venues like The Kitchen (which was basically two flats knocked through with a sledgehammer) hosted many a post night out/early morning gathering with DJs often playing a set there after appearing at The Gallery or Hacienda.

-Our gallery below revisits the old Hulme, a place where memories and lifelong friendships were forged by a sense of survival and belonging.
+Our gallery below revisits the old Hulme, a place where memories and lifelong friendships were forged by a sense of community, survival and belonging.

 2019 © British Culture Archive